robertdebock/learn-terraform/ADVANCED/2-cicd-for-modules.md

 With CI/CD, always start with the smallest unit/component.
 This ensures you can deliver value incrementally instead of a "waterfall" approach.

+## Bonus assignment

+For a module you use/maintain, add [input validation](https://www.terraform.io/docs/language/values/variables.html#custom-validation-rules) to test if the input given was correct.
+Here is a [hint](2-cicd-for-modules-input-validation.md)

 ## Questions

 1. Would you `terraform apply` the code in CI when testing a module?